 Parent-Teacher conferences are a critical opportunity for teachers to dialogue with parents (or guardians) of students regarding student achievement and learning.
 To this end, fall and spring Parent-Teacher conferences will be scheduled and held during the school year.
 Teacher attendance at Parent-Teacher conferences is mandatory.
 The appropriate attire for this event is business professional.
-A teacher may only be excused from attendance at Parent-Teacher conferencent.
+A teacher may only be excused from attendance at Parent-Teacher conferences in writing by the Superintendent.
 The schedule setting forth the dates and times for the Parent-Teacher conferences for the school years is as follows: